Estimating Racial Disparities in Emergency General Surgery: Introduction: Racial Disparities in Health Care

-Our main methodological contribution is to develop a set of statistical tools for estimating racial disparities using linear weighting estimators, which includes both regression and matching as special cases.
-Building on a growing literature in causal inference and econometrics \citep[see][for a review]{ benmichael2021_review}, we first characterize the error of a linear weighting estimator for the average surgery outcome for white patients adjusted to have the same baseline characteristics as the target Black patients.
+Our methodological contribution is to develop statistical tools for estimating racial disparities using linear weighting estimators, which include both regression and matching as special cases.
+Building on a growing literature in causal inference and econometrics \citep[see][for a review]{benmichael2021_review}, we first characterize the error of a linear weighting estimator for the average surgery outcome for one group, adjusted for a selected set of baseline covariates to follow a particular target distribution.
+For example, we consider the average outcome for white patients adjusted to have the same baseline characteristics as Black patients.
 We then show that a regularized form of the Oaxaca-Blinder estimator controls this error, and extend the decomposition to include hospital differences.
 Next, we show how to estimate the weights via a constrained optimization problem, which includes both matching and (penalized) regression as special cases.
 Importantly, we can constrain the weights to be non-negative, thus avoiding extrapolation.
 We can also directly control the bias-variance trade-off with a single tuning parameter in the optimization problem.
+We then show how to use our framework for estimands that decompose overall disparities based on the treatment decision, following recent proposals from \citet{jackson2018decomposition} and \citet{Yu2023_decomp}.
+For instance, we consider a counterfactual scenario in which Black patients have the same odds of undergoing surgery as white patients, conditional on a subset of covariates.
+This allows us to further decompose observed disparities in order to assess the role of the decision to perform surgery on patients admitted for an EGS condition.

+We find that before adjustment, Black patients appear to have better outcomes than white patients.
+However, once we adjust for baseline covariates, we see significant disparities in the rate of adverse events and the length of stay for both the full patient population and the subset that receives operative care.
+Further, we find that adjusting for admitting hospital largely eliminates these estimated disparities, though Black patients still have longer lengths of stay in the hospital than re-weighted white patients.
+This provides additional evidence that variation across hospitals is an important driver of health disparities and that interventions targeted at hospital quality may be critical for further reducing racial disparities in surgical outcomes.
+Finally, we find that differences in the decision to treat EGS patients have little bearing on overall disparities.